Aliases for CD3D Gene

 GeneCards Summary for CD3D Gene

 CD3D (CD3d Molecule) is a Protein Coding gene.
 Diseases associated with CD3D include Immunodeficiency 19 and T-B+ Severe Combined Immunodeficiency Due To Cd3delta/Cd3epsilon/Cd3zeta.
-Among its related pathways are G-protein signaling N-RAS regulation pathway and Toll-like receptor signaling pathway.
+Among its related pathways are TCR signaling in naive CD4+ T cells and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is CD3G.

 Part of the TCR-CD3 complex present on T-lymphocyte cell surface that plays an essential role in adaptive immune response.
 When antigen presenting cells (APCs) activate T-cell receptor (TCR), TCR-mediated signals are transmitted across the cell membrane by the CD3 chains CD3D, CD3E, CD3G and CD3Z.
 All CD3 chains contain immunoreceptor tyrosine-based activation motifs (ITAMs) in their cytoplasmic domain.
 Upon TCR engagement, these motifs become phosphorylated by Src family protein tyrosine kinases LCK and FYN, resulting in the activation of downstream signaling pathways (PubMed:2470098).
 In addition of this role of signal transduction in T-cell activation, CD3D plays an essential role in thymocyte differentiation.
 Indeed, participates in correct intracellular TCR-CD3 complex assembly and surface expression.
 In absence of a functional TCR-CD3 complex, thymocytes are unable to differentiate properly.
 Interacts with CD4 and CD8 and thus serves to establish a functional link between the TCR and coreceptors CD4 and CD8, which is needed for activation and positive selection of CD4 or CD8 T-cells(PubMed:12215456).